IVF success leads to a growing interest in embryo donation

 The growing need for embryo donation

-Men and women often return to our fertility center to add to their families, utilizing frozen embryos to bring home a sibling or to try again.
-When couples or individuals decide that their families are complete, however, the question arises: What to do with the remaining frozen embryos?
+Men and women often return to our fertility center to grow their families.
+When they do so, they often use frozen their embryos to bring home a sibling for their child.
+However, when couples or individuals decide that their families are complete, a question arises.
+What should they do with the remaining frozen embryos?

-The ASRM Ethics Committee has studied the issues and created policy statements concerning the dilemma.
-In one patient resource, the society defines embryo donation and states: “The donation of embryos to support the family-building efforts of others is an important option for patients considering the disposition of cryopreserved embryos in excess of those needed to meet the patients’ own fertility goals.”
+The American Society for Reproductive Medicine (ASRM) has said, “The donation of embryos to support the family-building efforts of others is an important option for patients considering the disposition of cryopreserved embryos in excess of those needed to meet the patients’ own fertility goals.”

-As with any donor program, stringent screening procedures must be established and enforced.
+As with any donor program, there are stringent screening procedures for embryo donation.
 Texas Fertility Center adheres to industry standards for egg donor requirements, screening for physical, genetic and psychological criteria.

 The Department of Health and Human Services, the State of Texas and the American Society for Reproductive Medicine took steps to bring this program to life.
 TFC supported a bill that would have created a clearinghouse for embryo donation.
 HB1145 died in committee in April 2015, but it’s important to maintain momentum that began with HB1145.